-- Please make sure that the time of the computer is set to West Greenland Summertime (UTC-2) - Connect with communication cable to the computer - Press the [erase, configure, launch]-icon to communicate with datalogger
+- Please make sure that the time of the computer is set to UTC-2 - Connect communication cable to tinytag and computer - Press the [erase, configure, launch]-icon to communicate with datalogger

-- Make sure the configuration is right
+- Configuration settings:

 - 1. logging every 1 hour

-- 2. stop when full)
+- 2. (stop when full)

-- delayed start: nearest coming hour HH:00.
-Tinytag dataloggers run West Greenland Summertime (WGST)
+- 3. delayed start: nearest coming hour HH:00.

-- Press 'start the logger'
+- Press [start the logger]

 - Take a screenshot/photo of the configuration box shown on the screen

-- When the logger is started you will see a short flash of light in the green led in a regular interval (old loggers have 2 short flashes until time of start -if delayed start is chosen
+- When the logger is started you will see a short flash of light in the green led in a regular interval (old loggers have 2 short flashes until time of start -if delayed start is chosen.